spanner/radiant-rss_page-extension/README.markdown

 	<r:rss [format="0.9|1.0|2.0"] [title="defaults to site title or root page"] [limit="20"] [root="page url. defaults to home page"] />

 Feeds should be served as application/rss+xml.
-Setting page type to 'Feed' will do that for you and incidentally create an RSS layout if there isn't one already.
+Setting page type to `Rss Feed` will do that for you and incidentally create an `RSS` layout if there isn't one already.

 ## Author & Copyright

-William Ross, for spanner. will at spanner.org Copyright 2009 spanner ltd
+* William Ross, for spanner. will at spanner.org
+* Copyright 2009 spanner ltd
-Released under the same terms as Rails and/or Radiant
+* Released under the same terms as Rails and/or Radiant